-The accountant's role has changed dramatically with the dominant role of computers.
-This program is designed to provide students with knowledge and skills to meet the changing needs required in today's job market.
-A strong foundation in accounting with commercial computer application represents the proficiencies emphasized in this fast-track program.
-This certificate provides currently employed persons the opportunity to acquire an extensive accounting background; provides necessary skills and proficiencies to attain employment in the accounting field.
+The Accounting Certificate of Proficiency degree program is designed to provide students with the knowledge and skills to meet the changing needs required in today's job market.
+The accountant's role has changed dramatically with the dominant role of computers and the Certificate of Proficiency degree provides a strong foundation with commercial computer applications in Accounting.
+The Certificate of Proficiency also provides currently employed persons the opportunity to acquire an extensive accounting background and the necessary skills and proficiencies to attain employment in the accounting field.